guptakartik0235/AI_Practical/README.md

 ![2nd code img](https://user-images.githubusercontent.com/81790487/114575148-862ca680-9c97-11eb-8554-203c502b558d.PNG)

-Explaination The code inputs the length of the dictionary you want to create then it Inputs any string or Integer According to mentioned lenght and creates one dictionary for you
 ***
 * ### [3rd Code](3.py)
 **Inputs** - The code requires an path of an Image as input to be added in the code. <br />